The Theological Axiom

 From a conservative theological standpoint, many of these approaches are criticized as producing theology that excites intellectual curiosity but fails to inspire worship.
 The concern is not merely hermeneutical, but spiritual:

-When God’s acts are rendered symbolic, functional, or mythic, the God who once spoke and worlds leapt into being becomes an object of discussion rather than adoration.
+When God’s acts are rendered symbolic, functional, mythic, or anything other than real, the God who once spoke and worlds leapt into being becomes an object of discussion, rather than adoration.

-Proponents of non-literal readings respond that deeper understanding of ancient genre and context leads to truer worship.
+Proponents of non-literal readings respond that deeper understanding of ancient genre and context leads to truer worship, although it is unclear whether worship can be truer than it already is.
 The divide, therefore, is not simply about history, but about the relationship between revelation, authority, and doxology.

 The Litmus Test of “Deology”

-"Does your view make God bigger and more worthy of praise, or does it make the Bible look like a collection of dusty errors?"
+“Does thier view draw you closer to God, or does it make the Bible look like a collection of dusty errors?”